terinjokes/terinjokes.github.com/_drafts/tls-with-erlang.md

 ## Bundling Intermediate Certificates

-If you spring for a cheap SSL certificate, you're likely to also get an intermediate bundle that bridges the trust from the Certificate Authorities trusted by the user-agent to the certificate for your site.
-While your certificate authority reminds you, it can be easy to forget to add this bundle to your server configuration.
+If you spring for a cheap SSL certificate, you're likely to also get an intermediate bundle.
+This bridges the trust from the Certificate Authorities trusted by the user-agent to the certificate for your site.
+While your certificate authority probably reminds you, it can be easy to forget to add this bundle to your server configuration.

 Erlang's SSL library accepts the intermediate bundle as the `cacert`.The intermediate bundle can be passed as the `cacertfile` to Erlang's SSL library.